After School Programs

 The Oliver W. Holmes Elementary School is a K1-5 school of 282 students near Four Corners.

-The Joseph Lee Elementary School is a K0-5 school of 340 students near Franklin Field.
+The Joseph Lee Elementary School is a grade 2-6 school of 300 students near Franklin Field.

 DotWell is the partnership of Codman Square Health Center and Dorchester House Multi-Service Center.
 DotWell is DFSI’s lead agency.